Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 Allergological test procedures

-• Patch Test for skin contact allergy.
+• Epicutaneous test (Patch Test) for skin contact allergy.

 • Lymphocyte transformation test (LTT) – tests the reaction of immune cells to metal ions.